ED-LetsCode/Foodtable-Backend/README.md

 ## What is Foodtable?

 You know that feeling when you want to order something for lunch with your friends and one of them always has to write everything down?
 Foodtable is an app that I programmed.
 With this app, you can create groups and add users.
-Users can add an order, which is then summarized in a PDF file on the frontend.
+Users can add an order, which is then summarized in a PDF file in the frontend.
 This PDF file now shows all the orders in a group and from which user they are from.

 ## TODO Before Using API
 - Git Clone the Project